-Built in the 16th Century, this manor house fronts a larger complex dating from the 14th century.
-Thomas Butler, 10th Earl of Ormond added the ‘new’ north range, which became known as the Manor House, to the existing buildings.
+Built in the 16th century, a manor house fronts a larger complex dating from the 14th century.
+Thomas Butler, 10th Earl of Ormond, added the north range, which became known as the Manor House, to the existing buildings.

 It boasts a typical manor house layout which includes a magnificent long gallery.
 Perhaps the most outstanding feature of the Tudor house is the decorative plasterwork which provides some of the finest early examples of the craft in Ireland, including plasterwork portraits in the state rooms.

 Ormond Castle is open seasonally.
 Audio visuals and technological installations bring this castle’s intriguing history to life, and guided tours are available.
 Guidebooks are available in multiple languages including English, Irish, French, German, Italian, and Spanish.
 There is limited access for disabled visitors.